ICT and MFL

 Observation focus

-Seek out an opportunity to observe CMC links in action.
-Make notes on how pupils are briefed and have been prepared.
+Seek out an opportunity to observe CMC links in action over a period of time.
+Make notes on how pupils are briefed and prepared.

 Check your planning